MollyJeanB/our-bugs-ourselves/slides.md

 <!--
 And here's on I saw as a user.
 This year I ran the Hood to Coast relay.
 When you register, you need to enter a pace from a previous race, which the organizers will use to figure out how fast your team is and hence, what your start time should be.
-But at some point, the entered values were converted from one system to another, and any values without a second input were converted to zeroes.
+But at some point, the entered values were converted from one system to another, and any values without a seconds input were converted to zeroes.
 Which means that multiple teammates were registered with a 0 minute mile.
 Now this is a fast, good-looking group of people, but none of them can run a 0 minute mile.
 So it was a pretty big headache for our team captain to get our start time adjusted.
  -->
 ---
 layout: two-cols